MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 ## Step 2.
 Deploy Azure DDoS Protection Standard

-As a part of the deployment, you will want to deploy an Azure DDoS Protection Standard Policy.
+As a part of the deployment, you'll want to deploy an Azure DDoS Protection Standard Policy.
 This increases Zero Trust protection provided on the Azure Platform.

-As the policy that is created can be deployed to existing resources, you can add this protection after the initial deployment without requiring the redeployment of resources.
+Because you can deploy the created policy to existing resources, you can add this protection after the initial deployment without requiring the redeployment of resources.

 ### Why Azure DDoS Protection Standard?